berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 ## Display

 We're almost there, we just need a few facilities to display the score:
-We start by a helper to display points in the usual and weird tennis style.
+We start with a helper that displays points in the usual and weird tennis style.
 The points are announced only for the 3 first points of a player (before, the *deuce* and *advantage* part), thus we need a proof that we are less or equal to 3 to display the points: